 - Don’t be shy to open up your feelings and ask for emotional support.

-You may also want to make a note regarding all the symptoms you encountered and list the interventions you did which alleviated the symptoms, so that next time you already have a basis, or you already know what to do to manage it.
+You may also want to make a note regarding all the symptoms you encountered and list the interventions you did which alleviated the symptoms, so that next time you already have a basis, and you already know what to do to manage it.

 Note that if you are still experiencing the worst symptoms, and you think it already disturbs or affects your daily activities and to the extent that you can no longer perform some of your chores you may want to consider visiting your doctor.
 She may prescribe medications or do an intervention that can help to alleviate the symptoms of your premenstrual syndrome.